Ten years ago, a post on how to book a TEDx talk would have been very short, because TEDx didn’t even exist until 2009!

 * * *

-Thanks to my colleague, coach, and friend Anne Loehr whose insights and support form the basis of this post.
+Thanks to my colleague, coach, and friend Anne Loehr whose insights inspired this post.